Zaplib/zaplib/zaplib/docs/src/resources.md

 ## Ownership & Borrowing

-One major syntactic difference you'll notice is `& mut` type annotations in function parameters.
+One major syntactic difference you'll notice is `&mut` type annotations in function parameters.
 It indicates a *mutable reference*.
 In JavaScript, all parameters are mutable references, so these semantics should feel familiar: all changes to mutable references are made on the original.

 Unlike in JavaScript, Rust has an ownership model that allows it to:

 * not have a garbage collector
 * automatically allocate and free memory
-* guarantee that references are valid (no null pointers)
+* guarantee that references are valid (no null pointers, no 'use after free)
 * guarantee that all references are thread-safe

 In order to pull this off, Rust keeps careful track of which piece of your code has *ownership* of a particular value.